• Home

 What if I don't have a camera with interchangeable lenses?

-In order to get the most out of NCPW photo workshops and photo classes, we recommend that participants have a DSLR or 'mirrorless' camera with interchangeable lenses - but it is NOT required.
+In order to get the most out of NCPW photo workshops and photo classes, it is recommended that participants have a DSLR or 'mirrorless' camera with interchangeable lenses - but it is NOT required.
 Numerous participants have brought high-end super-zoom point-and-shoot digital cameras and have achieved very good results.
-At the very least, the camera should have some sort of zoom capability and the ability to manually change mode settings (program, shutter priority, aperture priority, manual) and be able to be mounted onto a tripod.
+Some people just have a cell phone, and that is OKAY TOO!

-Please understand, these classes are about cameras, so there will not be any official instruction on how to shoot with a phone or iPad.
+Please understand, however, these classes cater to cameras and camera controls, so there will not be any official instruction on settings for phones or pads/tablets during trips.

 Browse Workshops